May 12, 2021

 Program Information and Policies

-The Nursing Major, a freshmen entry program is a degree for high school graduates that leads to a Bachelor of Science (B.S.) in Nursing and eligibility to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+The Nursing Major, a first year entry program is a degree for high school graduates that leads to a Bachelor of Science (B.S.) in Nursing and eligibility to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
 This program is offered at the SUNY Plattsburgh campus.

 Admission to the major is competitive and is contingent upon academic qualifications and availability.
 Candidates must meet the general admission requirements to the college in addition to the following requirements:

-- Freshman applicants: three units of high school science (including biology and chemistry) and three units of high school mathematics.
+- First year applicants: three units of high school science (including biology and chemistry) and three units of high school mathematics.

 - International applicants whose native language is not English: must achieve a score on the Test of English as a Foreign Language (TOEFL) of 560 on the paper examination or 83 on the online version.